9 Reasons why women should not train like men

 7. Women tolerate metabolic stress better

 Another reason women have better endurance than men is that women suffer less from metabolic stress than men, again even when women and men of the same strength level are compared.
 Women have lower arterial blood pressure during exercise, so they can get more blood and oxygen to their muscles than men.
-Less metabolic byproducts like lactate, which causes ‘the burn’, accumulate in the blood, so the muscles are capable of functioning for a longer time under stress than in men.
+Fewer metabolic byproducts accumulate in the blood, so the muscles are capable of functioning for a longer time under stress than in men.

 8. Women don’t need as much rest between sets